 Even though this option doesn't need any parameter, in some configurations curl_easy_setopt might be defined as a macro taking exactly three arguments.
 Therefore, it's recommended to pass 1 as parameter to this option.

 CURLOPT_SSLVERSION

 Pass a long as parameter to control what version of SSL/TLS to attempt to use.
 The available options are:

 CURL_SSLVERSION_DEFAULT

 The default action.
 This will attempt to figure out the remote SSL protocol version, i.e. either SSLv3 or TLSv1 (but not SSLv2, which became disabled by default with 7.18.1).

+CURL_SSLVERSION_TLSv1

-- CURL_SSLVERSION_TLSv1 Force TLSv1
+Force TLSv1

+CURL SSLVERSION SSLv2

-- CURL_SSLVERSION_SSLv2 Force SSLv2
+Force SSLv2

+CURL_SSLVERSION_SSLv3

-- CURL_SSLVERSION_SSLv3 Force SSLv3
+Force SSLv3

-CURLOPT_SSL_VERIFYPEER
+CURLOPT SSL VERIFYPEER

 Pass a long as parameter.
+By default, curl assumes a value of 1.

 This option determines whether curl verifies the authenticity of the peer's certificate.
-A value of 1 means curl verifies; zero means it doesn't.
-The default is nonzero, but before 7.10, it was zero.
-When negotiating an SSL connection, the server sends a certificate indicating its identity.
+A value of 1 means curl verifies; 0 (zero) means it doesn't.
+When negotiating a SSL connection, the server sends a certificate indicating its identity.
 Curl verifies whether the certificate is authentic, i.e. that you can trust that the server is who the certificate says it is.
-This trust is based on a chain of digital signatures, rooted in certification authority (CA) certificates you supply.
-As of 7.10, curl installs a default bundle of CA certificates and you can specify alternate certificates with the CURLOPT_CAINFO option or the CURLOPT_CAPATH option.
+This trust is based on a chain of digital signatures, rooted in certification authority (CA) certificates you supply. curl uses a default bundle of CA certificates (the path for that is determined at build time) and you can specify alternate certificates with the CURLOPT_CAINFO option or the CURLOPT_CAPATH option.
 When CURLOPT_SSL_VERIFYPEER is nonzero, and the verification fails to prove that the certificate is authentic, the connection fails.
-When the option is zero, the connection succeeds regardless.
+When the option is zero, the peer certificate verification succeeds regardless.